You want to thrive after divorce. But we can’t do this alone.

 1.)
 Learn the difference between unhealthy and healthy people.
 If you came out of a marriage that caused you to question what is healthy anymore, then now is the time to start educating yourself on the differences between emotionally healthy people and those who are not.

 2.)
 Have boundaries with unhealthy and especially toxic people.
 After you figure out the differences then put up boundaries and space from the unhealthy people currently in your life, even if those people are your family.
-It’s easier to break the generation curse of the past when you break away from those who keep the dysfunction in your life, and those who enable it.
+It’s easier to break the generational curse of the past when you break away from those who keep the dysfunction in your life, and those who enable it.

 3.)
 Surround yourself with healthy people.
 Remember, you’re only going to bloom and thrive around those who are emotionally healthy enough to support you.
 The Bible says, “…bad company corrupts good character.”
 (1 Corinthians 15:33b NLT)

 4.)
 Use discernment and discretion when meeting new people.
 Toxic and unhealthy people can be very charismatic.
 They move the relationship really quickly so you need to be aware of the red flags so you can get away when you see the signs.
 Fast friendships aren’t always the best ones.
-Take things slow, those are the best long term relationships.
+Take things slow, those are the best long-term relationships.

 After deep heart healing, education is the key to finding and developing healthy relationships.
 We’re all a work in progress.
 But not being naive to the fact that evil exists and toxic people can be found everywhere, even in your own family, will lead to a healthier and more peaceful, thriving life with healthy relationships.